extrobe/plex_and_media_utilities/README.md

-# sonarr_episode_changes
+# plex_and_media_utilities
+A set of tools for managing and maintaining your media libraries

+Please check the Wiki for more details on each script, but a short summary is detailed below

+## Sonarr Episode CHanges
 Simple tool to find mismatches between files and episodes

-## Overview
-This script is design to help identofy when there have been changes to the season/episode ordering at TVDB (the episode meta source for Sonarr)
+This script is design to help identify when there have been changes to the season/episode ordering at TVDB (the episode meta source for Sonarr)

 When ordering gets changed / episodes are added and removed, this can result in Sonarr mapping your files incorretly.